-Any department wishing to issue a Personal Service Agreements (PSA's) to an independent contractor must do so by first contacting the Rick Piotrowski in the Contracts Office.
-PSA's require the approval of the Office of the Attorney General therefore the Contracts Office should be notified of the department's request 6 weeks in advance of the first date of service.
+Any department wishing to issue a PSA to an independent contractor must first contact the Contract Compliance and Procurement Services Manager.
+A PSA requires the approval of the Office of the Attorney General; therefore, the Contract Compliance and Procurement Services should be notified of the department's request six weeks in advance of the first date of service.
 No service should take place until the contractor is notified that the contract has been signed and approved by all parties.
 Contracts that are submitted near or after the start date will be revised to reflect a reasonable future start date and no services should be performed until the adjusted start date has been approved by all signatory parties.

-PSA's equal to or in excess of $10,000 will need to go out to bid prior to a PSA being issued and significant additional lead time will be needed.
+PSAs equal to or more than $10,000 will need to go out to bid prior to being issued; therefore, additional lead time will be needed.

 Any questions, please contact the Contract Compliance and Procurement Services Manager at (860) 832-2537.